chetansinghsajwan/notes/http/methods/options.md

 A client maysend a [Max-Forwards](/http/headers/max-forwards) header field in an OPTIONS request to target a specific recipient in the request chain.
 A proxy must not generate a Max-Forwards header field while forwarding a request unless that request was received with a Max-Forwards field.

-A client that generates an this request containing content must send a valid [Content-Type](https://httpwg.org/specs/rfc9110.html#field.content-type) header field describing the representation media type.
-Note that this specification does not define any use for such content.
+A client that generates an this request containing content must send a valid [Content-Type](/http/headers/content-type) header field describing the representation media type.

 ## References